 Since this is the last week of August, and the peaches are at their absolute peak — and because they won’t be around for much longer, I’m dubbing this “Peach Week“.
 Like Shark Week, but without the teeth.
 It’s an ode to that honey sweet, golden fruit with the fuzzy red blush and in my mind, there’s just nothing better than homemade peach pie… except maybe a fresh peach pie with lattice crust.

-I can’t think of anything more summery – or peachy – than a fresh peach pie with lattice crust.
+If you’re looking for a good summer pie recipe, this easy peach pie will quickly become your new favorite.
 And before you get yourself in a tizzy – yes, you can use ready-made-pie-crust.
 I did.
-I mean, it’s still summer and I’ll spend an hour in the kitchen, I don’t want to spend all day making pastry.
-Let’s skip to the good stuff.
+I mean, it’s summer and I’ll spend an hour in the kitchen, but I don’t want to spend all day making pastry.
+Let’s skip to the lattice crust…

 If you’ve never made a lattice crust before, it’s pretty simple.
 Roll out the pastry into a rectangle and use a ruler to score it at equal intervals, slice along the straight edge of the ruler.
 Lay the individual slices on a baking sheet and stick them in the freezer.

 After peeling and slicing your fresh peaches (something that is super easy if you are lucky enough to find freestone peaches instead of cling) toss them with some sugar and let them rest for an hour.

 The peaches will give up a lot of juice.
 You don’t want the pie too liquid-y, so drain the peach juice into a bowl.

 You’ll use some of this sweetened peach nectar in the pie — but save the rest for a fresh peach and bourbon sour.

 Arrange the peaches in the crust and begin your lattice work.